 What About Existing Asbestos in Buildings?

-The EPA ban does not address the millions of structures containing asbestos installed decades ago.
+The EPA ban does not address the millions of structures containing the mineral installed decades ago.
 The occupational exposure index documents ongoing exposure risks.

 The Ongoing Exposure Problem

-- Residential buildings: Homes built before 1980 commonly contain asbestos
+- Residential buildings: Homes built before 1980 commonly contain the substance

 - Commercial structures: Office buildings, schools, hospitals

-- Industrial facilities: Plants and factories with asbestos insulation
+- Industrial facilities: Plants and factories with fiber-laden insulation

 - Infrastructure: Pipes, water mains, and utility systems